spiderforrest/tono/README.md

 - **completed**: marks if something is done.
 Most useful for tasks, but also allowed on notes and tags (for instance, to mark them as no longer necessary.
 Why delete anything ever)

-## Operands

-These symbols are not considered meaningful by Bash, and are thus safe to use for Dote CLI syntax.

-`+ - / _ : ^ %`

-These symbols are sometimes considered meaningful by Bash, so probably best to use situationally.

-`$ = [ ] { }`

-If you're using another shell, like Fish, you'll need to change those symbols in Dote's configuration file to something safe for your shell.

 ## Dote command line syntax